jymmyt/ohana-dockerfiles/README.md

 ```
 $ docker run -t -i --link postgresql:db ohana bash
 ```
 What this does is connect the postgresql container as alias 'db' inside the new ohana container.
-Note: This assumes you're already running the database container with the name postgresql.
+`Note: This assumes you're already running the database container with the name postgresql.`

 Usefully, the 'bash' command will make your container interactive as soon as it is running.
-From the new container you can connect to the database by running the following commands:
+From 'inside' the new container you can connect to the database by running the following commands:
 ```
 $ psql -U "$DB_ENV_USER" \
        -h "$DB_PORT_5432_TCP_ADDR" \